lunartide/pomf-screenshot-script/README.md

 # Pomf screenshot script
 Tiny drag-to-select screenshot uploader with as few dependencies as possible.

-Displays a notification with xmessage when finished.
+Displays a notification and copies the URL to clipboard when finished.

 ##Usage
-* Edit the upload mirrors if desired
+* Edit the upload mirrors in the script if desired
 * Bind it to a hotkey!

 ##Dependencies